Published online Jun 18, 2021. doi: 10.5312/wjo.v12.i6.423

 Published online: June 18, 2021

-To examine patient-reported outcomes, physical examination and magnetic resonance imaging (MRI) findings of partial ACL tears treated with an intraarticular injection of platelet-rich plasma (PRP) compared to a control group.
+The aim was to prospectively compare the patient-reported outcomes, rerupture rate and magnetic resonance (MR) findings in patients with partial ACL tears treated with a single PRP intra-articular injection compared to a control group.

 Patients who met the inclusion criteria for stable partial ACL tears were divided into two groups.
 One group received a single intra-articular leukocyte-poor PRP injection within the first 4 wk after the lesion.
 Both groups received the same rehabilitation protocol.
 Clinical objective outcomes (KT1000 arthrometric evaluation), subjective outcomes, time to return to sports, rerupture rate and MR findings were evaluated.
 PRP preparation data was detailed.

 Forty patients where included, 21 treated with PRP injection (group 1) (mean follow-up of 25 mo) and 19 in the control group (group 2) (mean follow-up of 25 mo).
 Overall, 95% of patients in each group returned to their previous sport at a mean time of 4 mo.
 After 6 mo follow-up, more than 50% of patients improved the ACL signal intensity in the MR. Overall failure rate was 32% (n = 13) with no significant differences between groups.